Asthma Risk Factors

 - Air Pollution

-The main component of smog (ozone) exposure raises the risk for asthma.
+Exposure to the main component of smog (ozone) raises the risk for asthma.
 Those who grew up or live in urban areas have a higher risk for asthma.

 Children and adults who are overweight or obese are at a greater risk of asthma.
 Although the reasons are unclear, some experts point to low-grade inflammation in the body that occurs with extra weight.
 Obese patients often use more medications, suffer worse symptoms and are less able to control their asthma than patients in a healthy weight range.